Automate your tests with Xcode and TestRail

 This integration is available through CocoaPods.

 You usually only need to install the integration for your test targets.
-Open your podfile and add this to your test target.

 target 'MyTestTarget' do